starzje/blog_citalo/README.md

 # Čitalo books

-Citalo books is a blog web application that uses Next.js on the frontend and strapi (headless cms) on the backend.
+Citalo books is a blog web application that uses Next.js on the frontend and strapi (headless cms) on the backend..

 #### live link: https://citalo-books.com/